brightcove/brightcove-player-sdk-ios/README-DIST.md

-# Brightcove Player SDK for iOS, version 4.1.6.415
+# Brightcove Player SDK for iOS, version 4.1.7.520

 Quick Start
 ===========
-Playing video with the Brightcove Player SDK for iOS, in 20 lines of code:
+Playing video with the Brightcove Player SDK for iOS, in less than 20 lines of code:

-    CGRect frame;         // (desired frame of video player view) NSString *token;      // (Brightcove Media API token with URL access) NSString *playlistID; // (ID of the playlist you wish to use)
+    NSString *token;      // (Brightcove Media API token with URL access) NSString *playlistID; // (ID of the playlist you wish to use)